mmbase/mmbase-oldimport/speeltuin/jaco/jircs/readme.txt

 1. Extract all files from the zip file.

-2. Change the properties operator.password and administrator.password in
+2. Change the attributes operator-password and administrator-password in conf/jircs.xml.
-   conf/jircs.properties.

 3. Execute the following command in the Jircs directory:

-   java -classpath <classpath> nl.eo.chat.Server conf/jircs.properties
+   java -classpath <classpath> nl.eo.chat.Server conf/jircs.xml

    Replace <classpath> with all jar files in the lib directory.
 E.g. lib/jircs.jar:lib/<package>.jar:lib/<package>.jar